 Can You Live in an RV Full Time in Minnesota?

 Living in an RV full-time in Minnesota is subject to various legal and zoning regulations so you’ll want to know the laws.
-Many cities, including Minneapolis, have strict zoning laws that prevent people from living in an RV full-time on residential lots.
-Minnesota does not specifically allow full-time residency in state parks, as camping is generally limited to short-term stays.
+Most Minnesota cities, including Minneapolis, have strict zoning laws that prevent full-time RV living on residential lots.
+State parks limit camping to short-term stays and do not permit full-time residency.
 If you’re hoping to live in your RV permanently within the state, you’ll need to explore private RV parks or designated long-term RV-friendly campgrounds.

-Because of Minnesota’s harsh winter weather, you’ll also want to make sure your RV is winterized if you’re going to live in it year-round.
+Minnesota’s harsh winters demand a properly winterized RV for year-round living.
 If you plan to stay at long-term campgrounds, check to make sure they’re open … many campgrounds close during the colder months.

 The RV parking laws in Minnesota vary by city, so it’s best to check local regulations before parking your RV on private property.
 Most cities do not allow permanent street parking, although they may allow temporary 48-hour parking for loading and unloading.
 Some cities also require RVs to be parked on pavement, not grass.
 They should also be at least 5 feet away from property lines.
 Overnight parking is generally prohibited for RVs in parking lots.
 RVs should also be parked in RV-designated parking areas where available.